shadybraden/loggifly/README.md

 - Environment variables allow for a simple and much quicker setup
 - With YAML you can use complex Regex patterns, have different keywords & other settings per container and set keywords that trigger a restart/stop of the container.

-> **Note**:<br>
+> [!Note]
 In previous versions the config file was located in `/app/config.yaml`.
 This path still works but the official path was updated to `/config/config.yaml`.
-LoggiFly will first first look in `/config/config.yaml` and then `/app/config.yaml`.
-When `/config` is mounted a config template will be downloaded in that directory.
+LoggiFly will first first look in `/config/config.yaml` and then `/app/config.yaml`.<br>
+When `/config` is mounted a config template will be downloaded into that directory.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>
 Ideal for quick setup with minimal configuration